 f) Leverage optimally in order to maximize shareholder returns while maintaining strength and flexibility of the Balance Sheet.

-This framework is adjusted based on underlying macro-economic factors affecting the business environment, financial market conditions and interest rates environment.
+This framework is adjusted based on underlying macro-economic factors affecting business environments, financial market conditions and interest rates environment.

-For the purpose of the Company's capital management, capital includes issued equity capital and all other equity reserves attributable to the equity shareholders of the Company.
-The primary objective of the Company when managing capital is to safeguard its ability to continue as a going concern and to maintain an optimal capital structure so as to maximize shareholders value.
+For the purpose of the Company's Capital Management, capital includes issued equity capital and all other equity reserves attributable to the equity shareholders of the Company.
+The primary objective of the Company when managing capital is to safeguard its ability to continue as a going concern and to maintain an optimal capital structure so as to maximize shareholder value.

-As at March 31, 2024 and March 31, 2023, the Company has only one class of equity shares and has low debts.
-Consequent to such capital structure, there are no externally imposed capital requirements.
-In order to maintain or achieve an optimal capital structure, the Company allocates its capital for distribution as dividend or reinvestment into business based on its long-term financial plans.
+As at March 31, 2025, the Company has only one class of equity shares and has debts which is secured against the term deposits held by the Company as at the balance sheet date.
+Consequent to such capital structure, there are no externally imposed capital requirements in order to maintain or achieve an optimal capital structure, the Company allocates its capital for distribution as dividend or reinvestment into business based on its long-term financial plans.

 The Company manages its capital on the basis of Net Debt to Equity Ratio which is Net Debt (Total Borrowings net of Cash and Cash Equivalents) divided by total equity.